 The hike from Schynige Platte to First via Faulhorn is among the top hikes in Interlaken with an epic view around every turn.
 Expect a long day on the legs with 16km of the trail ahead of you and nearly 1000m of incline.
 The soup and coffee at Faulhorn with magical views make it all worthwhile.

-This hike is quite special because it has views of Brienzersee along the way before heading up past alpine lakes to the Fualhorn Mountain Hut.
+To get there, you will book a ticket on a 125-year-old cogwheel train from Wilderswil to Schynige Platte mountain ridge.
+This hike is also quite special because it has views of Brienzersee along the way before heading up past alpine lakes to the Fualhorn Mountain Hut.
 I did this iconic hike near Interlaken after the first snow of the season and it was just stunning.
-It’s also a great hike for the middle for the spring when the alpine flowers are in full bloom.
+It’s also a great hike for the middle of the spring when the alpine flowers are in full bloom.

-This epic hike near Interlaken is not extremely difficult with very few areas of concern for moderately experienced hikers.
-While 1000m of incline is substantial, there are no points where the trail is overly exposed.
+While the 1000m of incline is substantial, there are no points where the trail is overly exposed.
 Many parts of the trail are rocky and involve a tiny bit of clambering but you never need to use your hands or climb.

 Want more details and photos?
 View the full blog post here: SCHYNIGE PLATTE HIKE TO FAULHORN & FIRST